Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme for change of file
+my readme to change group owner to school